 C. Manufacturing industry

 How well can you answer these whiskey quiz questions?
 Let us know in the comment section below.
-If you still want more on alcoholic beverages, then make sure to check out the following post on beer quiz.
+If you still want more on alcoholic beverages, then make sure to check out the following post on beer quiz or this trivia quiz about cooking or this candy quiz.